-Do You Need to Talk to an Attorney About Being a Felon in Possession?
+Do You Need to Speak to an Attorney About Charges of fleeing an officer?

-If you’ve been accused of possessing a firearm and you have felony convictions in your past, you may need to speak with an attorney who can help.
-Call our office at 414-383-6700 now to schedule a free consultation with an experienced professional who can give you the guidance you need.
+If you’ve been charged with fleeing an officer, call our office at 414-383-6700 to schedule a consultation with a Wisconsin criminal defense lawyer who can provide the guidance you need.